luismariaperez/iopoc/README.md

 make dockerize          # create an image of the project, install dependecies make start              # create the image and run the project
 ```

+There is a postman collection in the project to try all the endpoints.